KStateMachine/kstatemachine/README.md

 else
     stateMachine.processEvent(SecondEvent)
 ```
-Correct - let the state machine to make decisions on event:
+Correct - let the state machine to make decisions on an event:
 ```kotin
 stateMachine.processEvent(SomethingHappenedEvent)
 ```